Abillash-T/NBA-playoff-impact-model/README.md

 # NBA-playoff-impact-model

-A season‑aware machine learning model that predicts which NBA teams are likely to reach the Conference Finals using engineered efficiency metrics from the 2015–16 through 2024–25 seasons.
+A season-aware machine learning model that predicts which NBA teams are likely to reach the Conference Finals using engineered efficiency metrics and star player impact from the 2015–16 through 2024–25 seasons.

 # Project Objective

-To estimate the probability that a team will make a deep playoff run (Conference Finals or beyond) based on regular-season efficiency metrics.
+To estimate the probability that a team will make a deep playoff run (Conference Finals or beyond) based on regular-season efficiency metrics and top player performance.

 A deep playoff run is defined as reaching:
 - Conference Finals